Grade Curve Calculator

 How Does the Grade Curve Calculator Work?

-The Grade Curve Calculator uses the simple but most effective and useful logic to distribute the student's score across the grading curve.
+The Grade Curve Calculator uses a simple but effective logic to distribute students’ scores across the grading curve.
 Let's go through how it works step by step.

 The calculator requires the following input data to calculate: